Larry Pearce,Great great great-grandson

 - Dr. William Pulteney Alison (d.
 1859)—The brother of Archibald, Jr. was professor of medicine and physician to the Queen.

-- Lord Thomas Allanson/Allison (1639-1684)—The Earl of Christian Temple Manor established Charles County, Maryland, in 1658 through a grant from Lord Baltimore.
+- Thomas Allanson/Allison (1639-1684)—The Lord and Earl of Christian Temple Manor established Charles County, Maryland, in 1658 through the hand of and grant from Lord Baltimore.
 The 350th anniversary was celebrated in 2008 with a documentary film, commemorative book, and installment on the TV series Family Reunions.
-We look more at this family in our “Research” article.
+We will look more at this family in our “Research” article.